 - SCCServerName—String value is ‘Surround SCM’

-- SCCServerPath—String value is the location of the Surround SCM SCCI.dll on local hard drive.
-For example, C:\Program Files\Seapine\Surround SCM\Surround SCM SCCI.dll.
+- SCCServerPath—String value is the location of the Surround SCM SCCI.dll in the Surround SCM application directory.
+For example, C:\Program Files\Perforce\Surround SCM\Surround SCM SCCI.dll.

 Surround SCM files are not displayed correctly in PowerBuilder